SCHOOL OF PUBLIC POLICY (PUAF)2101 Van Munching Hall, 301-405-6330

 Rosalie Reilly was one of Maryland's most extraordinary and exemplary public servants who was a role model for young leaders as they prepared to enter public life.

 This $2,500 fellowship was created to honor the memory of Ms. Reilly by enabling female students to carry on her legacy of public service and leadership.
+As a part of the fellowship, students commit to completing a project of significant impact to the community during their fellowship year.

 Eligible candidates must: